davtango/Baccarat-Engine/README.md

 4. Else if player's score is between 6 or 7, player does not get a third card
 > if the banker's score is [0,5], banker gets a third card
 > else Banker does not get a third card
 5. Game over.
-Tabule score and determine victor or tie.
+Calculate score and determine victor or tie.
 ```

 ## State Machine Diagram